8 Low-Light Plants That’ll Thrive Through Fall and Winter

-While there are numerous different low-light plants to choose from, these are some of the best—and most unique!—options to brighten up your space.
-Between the mesmerizing silver pothos and wavy rattlesnake plant, these plants will keep you company all season long.
+While there are numerous different low-light plants to choose from for your green-home needs, the following selections are some of the best—and most unique!—options to brighten up your space.
+Whether you opt for a flowing silver pothos or a wavy rattlesnake plant or one of the other options outlined below, you can't go wrong with one of the low-light plants to keep you company all season long.

 8 low-light plants perfect for fall and winter